 For Flowers, Berries & A Side of Fresh Ice Cream: Patty’s Berries and Bunches

 If you’re looking to ditch the scissors, but pick up some berries, this is the place to go.
 Patty's "bunches" are flowers, which are sold pre-picked and include blossoms such as sunflowers, dahlias, peonies, and zinnias.
-The farm also features an "Ice Cream Patch,” where visitors can buy scoops of seasonal flavors like "sugar snap pea" and "blackberry sage,” which are made with fresh ingredients grown on site.
+You can also pay $7.50 to walk through the flower fields for the perfect photo op!
+The farm features an "Ice Cream Patch,” where visitors can buy scoops of seasonal flavors which are made with fresh ingredients grown on site.
 This 40-acre Long Island farm is one of our favorites for U-pick berries.
-Filled with over 24 different types of berries throughout the summer and early fall, pickers head to the berry patch with a provided container to fill for $7.
 Open daily, 9:00 a.m. – 5:30 p.m.

 410 Sound Ave.

-For a Sunflower Maze & Lots of Produce to Pick: Alstede Farms
+For Evergreen & Sunflower Mazes & Lots of Produce to Pick: Alstede Farms

-Not only can you pick your own flowers at Alstede Farms, you can navigate through them in a Sunflower maze!
-Picking season runs mid-July through September, and flowers go for $1 a stem, plus an entry fee of $5.99 per person on weekdays and $6.99 on weekends.
-If you want to get a head start, get there before 11 a.m. on a weekday for free admission.
-The farm is packed with beautiful sunflowers ready for picking, and the farm’s annual sunflower maze opened July 13.
+Alstede is a popular place for picking many, many things.
+Not only can you pick your own flowers at Alstede Farms, they've also added a cute evergreen maze, which is included with admission.
+Picking season runs mid-July through September, and flowers go for $1 a stem.
+The farm is packed with beautiful sunflowers ready for picking, and the farm’s annual sunflower maze is also open for navigation.
 This farm is also one of our favorites for “U-pick” fruits & veggies as well.
-Sweet Corn, vegetables (peppers, eggplant, tomatoes), peaches, cantaloupe, nectarines, honeydew and canary melon are all in season during the “cut your own flower” season, so pick you can pick up some "Jersey Fresh" produce while you're at it.
+Sweet Corn, vegetables (peppers, eggplant, tomatoes), peaches, cantaloupe, nectarines, honeydew and canary melon are all in season during the “cut your own flower” season, so you can pick up some "Jersey Fresh" produce while you're at it.
+Check this page to see if flowers are open for picking.

 1 Alstede Farms Ln.